 While working as scribe for Joseph Smith in the translation of the Book of Mormon, Oliver Cowdery desired to have the gift of translation.
 Joseph then received a revelation for Mr. Cowdery granting him that gift, as well as an additional gift: “the gift of working with the rod.”
 This revelation was originally recorded in the Book of Commandments (BOC), then later revised and canonized to become the Doctrine and Covenants (D&C).
 In this revision the phrase, “the gift of working with the rod,” was changed to, “the gift of Aaron.”

 Official LDS church materials refer only to the “gift of Aaron,” which describe it as a spiritual gift to Oliver Cowdery: to assist Joseph in opening up the new dispensation like Aaron did for his brother Moses.
-No mention is made of either the “gift of working with the rod” or of the staff which Aaron used when talking to Pharoah.

 Critics assert that the original wording in the BOC and the wording in the D&C both indicate that the rod of Aaron is not a spiritual gift, but an actual rod which Oliver could use to prophesy.
 Historical documents show that Oliver and his father were known to use divining rods as a medium of revelation.
 This use of a physical object as a means to receive revelation strongly parallels Joseph Smith’s use of a seer stone to translate the Book of Mormon.
 The “gift of the rod” in the BOC is another indication of how strongly the origins of the LDS church were steeped in local superstitious practices.
 Just as the LDS church has eliminated official references to seer stones, by eliminating the use of the word “rod” from the scriptures the Church’s origins seem less superstitious.